aws-samples/mergers-and-acquisitions-integration-accelerator/README.md

-# Mergers & Acquisitions Integration Accelerator
+# Mergers & Acquisitions Integration Accelerator (MAIA)

 This repository contains a set of sample projects that contain the components of a solution that helps accelerate Mergers & Acquisitions (M&A) Integration.
 M&A often involves migrating or moving AWS accounts in to an existing organization.
 Typically, during the M&A Integration phase, time is wasted due to inefficient communication and application of control objectives and technical requirements, as well as inaccurate and stale risk and compliance assessments.